 In climates like Florida’s with pleasant weather most of the year, screened patios can serve as a multi-purpose activity area.
 Building a patio will help you relax, entertain and enjoy nature.
 Children can use it as a playroom when it’s raining or too hot to play in the sun.
 Whatever the use, a screened-in porch serves as a transition zone between the inside and outside.

-A screened in patio typically has a roof, a door from the main house to the porch and a door from the porch to the outside.
+A screened-in patio typically has a roof, a door from the main house to the porch and a door from the porch to the outside.
 If you already have a patio, you can use that as a foundation.
-Screen is installed around the three sides of the porch to create a patio enclosure.
+The screen is installed around the three sides of the porch to create a patio enclosure.

 Screened enclosures cannot be used year-round.
 Seasonal cold weather or blowing rain makes them uncomfortable.
 Furniture needs to be protected during the humidity of the summer months and the sun if you have them near the screen.
-However, using solar screen cuts radiation and protects furniture and belongings.
+However, using Phifer Solar Screens cuts radiation and protects furniture and belongings.
 Adding roll-up curtains also protects from rain and sun.

 Benefits of a Patio Sunroom

 Sunrooms are also called four-season rooms because they are protected from the elements and can be used year-round.
 Rather than screens forming the walls, the sides have windows made of acrylic, vinyl or glass.
-Sunrooms provide additional protection from heat and cold all year long.
+Patio Sunrooms provide additional protection from heat and cold all year long.
 The large windows optimize the amount of light entering the room.
 Windows can be opened to enjoy the breezes when the weather isn’t too hot or cold.
 Sunrooms are usually heated and air-conditioned.

-Although sunrooms can be used throughout the year, they take you further away from the natural environment.
+Although a patio sunroom can be used throughout the year, they take you further away from the natural environment.
 The sunroom feels more like being indoors.
-In addition, the intense light adds heat to the space.
+In addition, the intense light adds heat to space.
 This can make it uncomfortable to use during the hottest times of day and expensive to cool.